16-Bit-Dog/olcPixelGameEngine-DX11/SIMPLE_DOCUMENTATION.md

 This defaults to "OLC_GFX_DIRECTX11_FLIP_SEQUENTIAL" as the rendering technique - this means that **windows 7 with the platform update** and newer is supported

-if you want MORE performance amd the userbase utilizes windows 10 - you can also put
+if you want MORE performance and the userbase utilizes windows 10 - you can also put
 ```#define OLC_GFX_DIRECTX11_FLIP_DISCARD```

 example: